Detectability, Duality, and Surplus Extraction: Preliminaries

 {\bf Note:} Every exposed point is an extreme point, but the converse does not hold.
 That is, extreme points need not be exposed.
-If $C$ has only finitely many extreme points, however, then every extreme point of $C$ is exposed.
+If $X$ is locally convex and $C\subseteq X$ is compact and convex and has only finitely many extreme points, however, then every extreme point of $C$ is exposed.